 The quantity listed in the contract is only an estimate of the anticipated number of units requiring repair.

-Any flexible delineator which needs to be replaced after seven (7) calendar days shall be paid for at the contract unit price per Each for FLEXIBLE DELINEATOR MAINTAINANCE to maintain the flexible delineator required as part of Standards 701431 or 701606.
+Any flexible delineator which needs to be replaced after seven (7) calendar days shall be paid for at the contract unit price per Each for FLEXIBLE DELINEATOR MAINTENANCE to maintain the flexible delineator required as part of Standards 701431 or 701606.

 * * * * *